mobius-looper/mobius3/web/circularlabs/content/docs/transport.md

 #### Why "Bars Per Loop"?

 For the same reason that multiple beats are almost always organized into measures or bars, multiple bars are often thought of as a larger unit of time: a 12-bar blues for example.
-While the beats per bar will often stay the same from one performance to another, larger collections of bars will vary depending on the structure of the song you have in mine, or the backing track you are using.
+While the beats per bar will often stay the same from one performance to another, larger collections of bars will vary depending on the structure of the song you have in mind, or the backing track you are using.
 It is not necessary to use Bars Per Loop, but you may find it convenient when recording long tracks.
 If you record a track that is 2 minutes long at 4/4 time, it might conceptually be 12, 16, 24, or 32 bars long.
 If you know that is what you are going to create ahead of time, you can set Bars Per Loop accordingly which can then assist in selecting synchronization points, rather than having to count bars as they play.

 #### Sending MIDI Clocks